 $27,200,000

-Directed by David Lean and based on Pierre Boulle's novel 'The Bridge over the River Kwai', this epic war film tells the story of Colonel Nicholson, who reluctantly agrees to camp commander Saito's proposal of getting the Prisoner of Wars of the Second World War to construct a railway bridge.
+Directed by David Lean and adapted from Pierre Boulle's novel 'The Bridge over the River Kwai', this epic war film centers on Colonel Nicholson.
+Tasked by camp commander Saito, Nicholson is pressured into having prisoners of war build a railway bridge during World War II.

 Western